-Besides the most common ones, is there something in particular your kidney specialist feels you both need to monitor closely?
+Besides the most common ones, is there something your kidney specialist wants you to monitor closely?

 If you’d like to learn more about lab results, read my article about the Renal Function Panel!

-Will you refer me to a renal dietitian?
+Will you please refer me to a renal dietitian?

-Diet and nutrition can make a huge impact in every stage of kidney disease.
-Even in stage 1 there are big things that we can do to keep your kidneys safe.
+Diet and nutrition can make a huge impact on every stage of kidney disease.
+Even in stage 1, there are big things that we can do to keep your kidneys safe.